Deutsche Telekom to keep grip on T-Mobile in chase for U.S. top spot

 Capital markets publication IFR reported on Friday that Softbank could liquidate about two thirds of its stake, with T-Mobile likely to repurchase part of that while Deutsche Telekom could buy enough shares to lift its stake above 50%.

-The U.S. merger has cemented T-Mobile’s position as the country’s No.3 wireless provider behind AT&T and Verizon.
+The U.S. merger has cemented T-Mobile’s position as the country’s No.3 wireless provider behind AT&T (T.N) and Verizon (VZ.N).

 Hoettges also confirmed Deutsche Telekom’s guidance for this year, emphasising the group’s resilience in the face of the pandemic.
 He added that its outlook would be updated during the second quarter to account for the U.S. deal.